This post may contain affiliate links, view our disclosure.

 Taro is a starchy root vegetable that has a subtly sweet flavor with notes of creamy vanilla and toasted nuts.
 This type of bubble tea usually has a purple hue because purple sweet potato or ube is commonly added along with taro to intensify the color.
 I am definitely going to recreate it at home!

-The classic iced milk tea bubble tea that I’m sharing today is a good place to start if you’re new to boba.
+The classic iced milk tea bubble tea made with black tea that I’m sharing today is a good place to start if you’re new to boba.
 And even if you’re not new to boba, milk tea bubble tea is a classic for a reason – it’s absolutely delicious!

 Why You’ll Love This Recipe